-Ashland University currently hosts four inter/national sororities: Alpha Delta Pi, Alpha Phi, Delta Zeta, and is welcoming Theta Phi Alpha to campus this fall.
+Ashland University currently hosts four inter/national sororities: Alpha Delta Pi, Alpha Phi, Delta Zeta, and Theta Phi Alpha.

 Life long friendships and memories are created through sorority relations.
 Social activities include social events, date parties, formals and other Greek programs.
 Women join sororities because they want to create a sense of belonging and opportunities for involvement, but they also provide honest friendship that last a lifetime.

 Sororities encourage and foster leadership growth and responsibility.
 The opportunities available to Greek members promote strong leadership skills.
 Chapters also encourage their members to become involved in the campus community as well.
 Many student leaders of the organizations at Ashland University are Greek.
 Sororities are devoted to providing dynamic leadership seminars, which allow members to discover and refine their leadership skills.